metcoder95/wait-on/README.md

 Standard Options:

   -c, --config

     js or json config file, useful for http(s) options and resources

   -d, --delay

     Initial delay before checking for resources in ms, default 0

   --httpTimeout

     Maximum time in ms to wait for an HTTP HEAD/GET request, default 60000

   --socketTimeout

     Maximum time in ms to wait for an Socket connection establishment, default 60000.

   -i, --interval

     Interval to poll resources in ms, default 250ms

   -l, --log

     Log resources begin waited on and when complete or errored

   -r, --reverse

     Reverse operation, wait for resources to NOT be available

+  --any

+    Succededs at the first resource being fully available.
+Useful when listening for different ports at the same host.

   -s, --simultaneous

     Simultaneous / Concurrent connections to a resource, default Infinity Setting this to 1 would delay new requests until previous one has completed.
     Used to limit the number of connections attempted to a resource at a time.

   -t, --timeout

     Maximum time in ms to wait before exiting with failure (1) code, default Infinity

     --tcpTimeout

     Maximum time in ms for tcp connect, default 60000

   -v, --verbose

     Enable debug output to stdout

   -w, --window

     Stability window, the time in ms defining the window of time that resource needs to have not changed (file size or availability) before signalling success, default 750ms.
 If less than interval, it will be reset to the value of interval.
 This is only used for files, other resources are considered available on first detection.

   -h, --help

     Show this message
 ```

 ### Node.js API usage